MicrosoftDocs/power-platform/power-platform/admin/copy-environment.md

 4. Continue with steps 6-9 above.

 ### Next steps after copying an environment
- To ensure the newly created copy (target) environment does not impact your production environment, once the copy operation is complete, two things happen:
+ To ensure the newly created copy (target) environment doesn't impact your production environment, once the copy operation is complete, two things happen:

 1. The newly created copy environment is placed in administration mode.
 Only those with System Administrator security roles can sign in and manage the copy environment.
-Regular users cannot sign in and use the copy environment.
+Regular users can't sign in and use the copy environment.

 2. Background operations are disabled in the copy environment.
 Disabled operations include workflows and synchronization with Microsoft Exchange.